Efesto/blog/reading_list.md

 ## [Metaprogramming Elixir - Chris McCord](https://www.goodreads.com/book/show/24791466-metaprogramming-elixir)
 ![Book Cover](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1423129450l/24791466.jpg)

-Who better than [Chris](http://www.chrismccord.com/) can show us the power of Metaprogramming in ELixir?
+Who better than [Chris](http://www.chrismccord.com/) can show us the power of Metaprogramming in Elixir?

 As the author, I think too that metaprogramming is an important element of every modern language because it allows the programmer to heavily reduce code duplication and write beautiful and expressive DSLs.